BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 Allows you to filter the value of a field before it is output to dynamically populate it with a value, auto set it based on another value, etc.

-Note that the second filter reuires you replace {Form ID} and {Field Name} to be replaced with the relevant form id and field name.
+Note that the second filter requires you to replace {Form ID} and {Field Name} to be replaced with the relevant form id and field name.

 If you need access to the field or form settings in your filter you can use: